marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 <img src="/images/2016-02-03/46-GitHubD-Conflict6.png" width="700">

-And sync to GitHub by clicking the “Sync” button on the top right.
+And sync to GitHub by clicking the **Sync** button on the top right.
 Note the icon of the commit is different, because of the merge.

 <img src="/images/2016-02-03/47-GitHubD-Conflict7.png" width="700">